Evaluation of the absolute single-photon detection efficiency of HRPPD

 \section{Reference photodiode and ND filter calibration}

 The reference Hamamatsu photodiode does not come with a reliable factory calibration.
-Besides this, as it was mentioned earlier, neither the beam splitter ratio nor the ND filter optical density {\it at a laser wavelength} is known with a sufficient accuracy.
-In order to relate a reference Hamamatsu photodiode current to a NIST traceable Newport photodiode one, in a configuration with a beam splitter and (optionally) an ND filter installed downstream of it, we performed a series of measurements in configurations shown schematically in Figure \ref{fig:5}.
-We considered three cases: (1) no filter installed between the beam splitter and the Newport photodiode, (2) a nominally OD3 reflective filter installed which came together with the Newport photodiode (see Section \ref{sec:dark-box}), (3) a nominally OD4 absorptive Thorlabs filter we were eventually using to perform the PDE measurements.
+Besides this, as it was mentioned earlier, neither the beam splitter ratio nor the ND filter optical density at a laser wavelength is known with a sufficient accuracy.
+In order to relate a reference Hamamatsu photodiode current to a NIST traceable Newport photodiode one, in a configuration with a beam splitter and (optionally) an ND filter installed downstream of it, we performed a series of measurements in configurations shown schematically in Figure \ref{fig:7}.
+We considered three cases: (1) no filter installed between the beam splitter and the Newport photodiode, (2) an OD3 reflective filter provided with the Newport photodiode (see Section \ref{sec:dark-box}), (3) an OD5 absorptive Thorlabs filter used to perform the PDE measurements.

-Results are presented in Figure \ref{fig:6}.
-The PiLas Laser was set at a 0\% tune (maximum pulse intensity).
-Average integrated light intensity was varied by changing a laser repetition rate between 30~kHz and 40~MHz in roughly half a decade steps (10 points on a "no filter" curve in Figure \ref{fig:6}).
+Results are presented in Figure \ref{fig:8}.
+The PiLas Laser was set at a 0\% tune (maximal pulse intensity).
+Average integrated light intensity was varied by changing a laser repetition rate decreasing from 40~MHz in roughly half a decade steps (11 points on a ``no filter" curve in Figure \ref{fig:8}).
 Ten current measurements per point were taken, and their average and standard deviation are used in three separate $f(x) = ax+b$ straight line fits.